nju-icpc/oiutils-legacy/README.md

 * **oi-judge**: a simple script that (1) create a temporary directory, (2) put test input and executable in this directory, (3) run the executable with time and memory limit, and (4) calls an evaluation script to return judge results.

 ### Programming contest hosting
-* **oi-run**: synthesize a Makefile for a specified contest recipie and programmer's submissions.
+* **oi-contest**: synthesize a Makefile for a specified contest recipie and programmer's submissions.
 Everything (including dependency) is managed by the Makefile: the source compilation task, test runs for each test case, and ranklist generation.
 A few interesting features:
-	1. The Makefile is *incremental* such that an entire ACM-ICPC  contest can be hosted using this procedure by repeatedly invoking `oi-run` when new submissions are arrived.
+ 1. The Makefile is *incremental* such that an entire ACM-ICPC  contest can be hosted using this procedure by repeatedly invoking `oi contest-run` when new submissions are arrived.
  2. Redjuging is greatly simplified: modifying a test data yields all test runs depending on it to be re-executed, and invoking `make` manages the rejudge automatically.
  3. Judging reports can be generated for each individual contestant, which are useful in a formal OI contest.
+* **oi-remote**: a simple wrapper for ssh/scp for uploading, downloading, or execute remote commands.
+Useful for distributing files and collecting submissions.
+* **oi-sched**: invokes a SAT solver to solve for each contestant's placement.

 ### Source code: contestant aids